Overview of the MI Health Link HCBS Waiver Program

 MI Health Link is a managed care program through which “dual eligible” aged and disabled Michiganians can receive all of their Medicare and Medicaid benefits.
 The term “dual eligible” is used for persons who are eligible for both Medicaid and Medicare.
 MI Health Link combines the benefits of both programs into one delivery system, making it easier to coordinate services and supports.

 Beneficiaries of MI Health Link / MI Health Link HCBS receive their benefits via a single Medicaid plan provided by an Integrated Care Organization (ICO).
-ICOs are managed care organizations (MCOs) that are essentially private healthcare companies.
+ICOs are Managed Care Organizations (MCOs) that are essentially private healthcare companies.
 ICOs have a network of care providers and program participants receive services via these providers.
 Based on the region of Michigan in which one lives, persons may be limited to a single managed care plan while others have several plans from which to choose.
-At the time of this writing, MI Health Link / MI Health Link HCBS is only available in 25 counties.
+Currently, MI Health Link / MI Health Link HCBS is only available in 25 counties.

 Home and community based services via MI Health Link are not an entitlement.
 This means meeting eligibility requirements does not equate to immediate receipt of these benefits.
 Instead, the HCBS Waiver has a limited number of participant enrollment slots, and when these slots are full, a waitlist for program participation forms.